XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 - Wi-Fi/BT: Apple AirPort BCM94360CS2 (if you're using the builtin Intel WiFi - inject [Itlwm](https://github.com/OpenIntelWireless/itlwm) and [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) kexts)
 - Audio: Conexant CX8200
 - ETH: Intel® Ethernet Connection I219-LM (I219-V also supported with IntelMausi)
-- Display: 14" Full HD Touchscreen (for the non-touch model, remove everything regarding VoodooI2C, and use VoodooInput from VoodooRMI)
+- Display: 14" Full HD Touchscreen (for the non-touch model, remove everything regarding VoodooI2C)
 - Touchpad: Synaptics SMBus
 - Keyboard: PS2 HP Keyboard
 - Webcam: HP HD Camera (the camera may work out of the box, or not work at all - there is no way to fix it)